sjsu-library/unionist/_items/unionist--image-0102.md

 pid: unionist--image-0102
 title: Leathertools
 bibliographicCitation: https://en.wikipedia.org/wiki/Leather#/media/File:Leathertools.jpg
-bibliographicCitation.republished: By Scott Bauer - This image was released by the Agricultural Research Service, the research agency of the United States Department of Agriculture, with the ID K7224-2 (next)., Public Domain, https://commons.wikimedia.org/w/index.php?curid=504542
+bibliographicCitationRepublished: By Scott Bauer - This image was released by the Agricultural Research Service, the research agency of the United States Department of Agriculture, with the ID K7224-2 (next)., Public Domain, https://commons.wikimedia.org/w/index.php?curid=504542
 fullIssueSequenceNumber:
 creator: Scott Bauer
-date.created: '2012'
+dateCreated: '2012'
 description: A variety of leather products and leather-working tools
 language: English
 publisher: